-In this post, you’ll discover tips to help you become a more organised homemaker.
+In this article, you’ll discover tips to help you become a more organised homemaker.
 You’ll learn how to plan ahead so that you can be more prepared for your daily homemaking.

 Tip #1: Develop a Daily Practice of Planning Ahead